3 Day Jefferson Experience

 First stop is the Westwego Historical Museum located on Sala Avenue in the century-old Fisherman's Exchange Building.
 Here you will experience hidden treasures housed in an original early 1900's General Merchandise Store.
 It is completely furnished with antique furniture as well as upstairs living quarters.
 Stop at 4th Street near the Mississippi River and enjoy the Westwego Farmers and Fisheries Market.
 Here you can shop for produce, seafood and other local favorites.
 Pick up delicious prepared foods or sip a cappuccino while you stroll through the market.
 You will find plants for your garden, art for your walls and beautiful handcrafted items.
 Enjoy Music at the Market every Saturday during regular market hours.

 Walk to the top of the levee and see the riverfront amphitheater; designed for concerts with seating for 650.
 See magnificent views of the Mississippi River, New Orleans skyline and Mississippi River Bridge.
-You may choose to cross the river via the Gretna Ferry from this location to Canal Street in downtown New Orleans.

 Head to the east bank and stop at Blaine Kern's Mardi Gras World for a behind the scenes look at the magical world of Mardi Gras.
 See awesome floats and colorful props as you enjoy the video and tour.
 Try some king cake, the sweet specialty pastry of the Carnival Season.